-He has been a lecturer in composition at the Royal Welsh College of Music and Drama since 2013.
-His work is published by Chester Music.
-He lives in London.
+Joseph has been a lecturer in composition at the Royal Welsh College of Music and Drama since 2013 where he has taught over a hundred composers to date.
+From 2019-23 he was the lead composer for Tŷ Cerdd’s CoDI Text scheme, mentoring six composers alongside Irish writer Kaite O’Reilly.
+His work is published by Birdsong Music, with some works published by Chester Music.

 No scores listed.